sands-lab/colext/README.md

 To simplify the access to the server we're using [ZeroTier](https://www.zerotier.com/) to create a virtual private network.

 ### Connect to CoLExT server:
-1. Share a public SSH key to your CoLExT contact point
 1. [Install ZeroTier](https://www.zerotier.com/download/).
-1. Share your ZeroTier device ID with your CoLExT contact point.
+1. Get your ZeroTier device ID.
 The ID is displayed at installation and can be retrieved later with:
     ```
     sudo zerotier-cli info | awk '{print $3}'
     ```
+1. Share your ZeroTier device ID and a public SSH key with your CoLExT contact point
-1. Add SSH config.
-Note you need to replace the username:
+1. Add an SSH config.
+Note that you need to replace the username:
     ```
     # Add to ~/.ssh/config
     Host colext